Where can I get pirated software?

 - Do not purchase beta software.

-- Do not purchase software that is described as CD only or with no other documentation.
+- Do not purchase software that is described as CD only or with no documentation.

-- Do not buy discs marked as Original Equipment Manufacturer (OEM) or Not For Resell (NFR).
+- Do not buy discs marked as OEM (original equipment manufacturer) or NFR (not for resale).

-- Do not purchase software that is on CD-R or CD-RW or other disc that could of been made by a personal computer.
+- Do not purchase software that's on CD-R or CD-RW, or DVD-R, or DVD-RW that was made by a personal computer.